 The provocative topics inspire questions and debate, bringing researchers and audience to new perspectives, knowledge and, occasionally, strong emotion!
 Our expert compere ensures shows are always entertaining and never overstep the mark.

 CoDI started at the Edinburgh Fringe in the summer of 2013.
 Like most fun-but-slightly-scary things, it was the brainchild of Susan Morrison; Lara Isbel helped develop the initial concept, then Stephen Wright (Fair Pley), Sarah Anderson (The University of Edinburgh/Beltane Network) and Susan ran with it.

 The first summer was painful – we learned the hard way about how the expectations of the Fringe beast and university people can differ.
 However, we survived, and enough of our performers enjoyed it that we went on to do a second and third year.
-The summer of 2019 will be CoDI’s seventh year at the Edinburgh Fringe!
+The summer of 2020 will be CoDI’s eight year at the Edinburgh Fringe!

 Other key people who’ve helped it happen: